Skip to main content

 The Ultimate Metric for BI Professionals: How to Find and Use Your North Star Metric

-Having a north star metric as the guiding light for your whole business is useful in three primary ways:
+A well‑chosen north star metric is useful in at least three key ways:

 • What is essential to this business’s processes?